osisoft/OCS-Docs/Documentation/Management/Account_Namespace.md

 Namespace
 =======================================================

 A Namespace is a collection of Data Streams.
+Test.

 	For HTTP requests and responses, the Namespace object has the following properties and JSON-serialized body: